rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 An Elixir-based implementation of the [rabbitmqctl](https://www.rabbitmq.com/man/rabbitmqctl.1.man.html) CLI.

 This is still very much a work in progress right now.
-If you need to use the RabbitMQCtl
+For production use, go with the `rabbitmqctl` distributed with the `rabbitmq-server` repo.

 ## Installation